Catherine, Princess of Wales: Titles and styles

 Upon her marriage in April 2011, Catherine became a Princess of the United Kingdom, as well as Duchess of Cambridge, Countess of Strathearn, and Baroness Carrickfergus; she also received the style of Royal Highness.
-She was formally known as "Her Royal Highness the Duchess of Cambridge" except in Scotland, where she was instead called "Her Royal Highness the Countess of Strathearn".
+She was formally known as "Her Royal Highness The Duchess of Cambridge", except in Scotland, where she was instead called "Her Royal Highness The Countess of Strathearn".

 Queen Elizabeth II died on 8 September 2022, and Catherine's father-in-law succeeded as Charles III.
 Catherine became Duchess of Cornwall and Duchess of Rothesay.
-Thus, she was briefly referred to by the title "Her Royal Highness the Duchess of Cornwall and Cambridge".
-The following day, on 9 September 2022, the King announced William's appointment as Prince of Wales and Earl of Chester, thereby making Catherine Princess of Wales and Countess of Chester.
-She has since been known as "Her Royal Highness the Princess of Wales", and as "Her Royal Highness the Duchess of Rothesay" in Scotland.
+She was therefore briefly referred to as "Her Royal Highness The Duchess of Cornwall and Cambridge".
+On 9 September 2022, the King announced William's appointment as Prince of Wales and Earl of Chester, thereby making Catherine Princess of Wales and Countess of Chester.
+She has since been known as "Her Royal Highness The Princess of Wales", and as "Her Royal Highness The Duchess of Rothesay" in Scotland.